-Alibaba Cloud said its local datacentre will provide a full cloud portfolio including compute, database, networking, and security services, and help Indonesian businesses with low latency or data residency requirements to store and process data within the country.
+Alibaba Cloud said its local data center would provide a full cloud portfolio including compute, database, networking, and security services and help Indonesian businesses with low latency or data residency requirements to store and process data within the country.

-The newly opened data centre will bring Alibaba one step closer to fulling its commitment to support the Indonesian government’s effort to create 1,000 startups by 2020.
+The newly opened data center will bring Alibaba one step closer to filling its commitment to support the Indonesian government’s effort to create 1,000 startups by 2020.

-With the launch of the Alibaba Indonesia data centre, Alibaba Cloud now has 18 locations worldwide including Singapore, Japan, Australia, and Germany.
+With the launch of the Alibaba Indonesia data center, Alibaba Cloud now has 18 locations worldwide, including Singapore, Japan, Australia, and Germany.